evelynchinchankar/evelynchinchankar/README.md

 Replace those words with whichever JavaScript file you'd like to open.
 Download the JavaScript file and then run the _hello.html_ file.

-Unfortuantely, I do not have any work from the fourth quartile.
+Unfortunately, I do not have any work from the fourth quartile.
 This is due to the abrupt school shutdown as a result of the COVID-19 pandemic.

 QUARTILE 1 PROJECT